aurorascharff/next15-account-selector/STEPS.md

 - Let's begin with the accessibility.
 - Lets step by step replace all the divs with Ariakit equivalents, declarative components that are accessible by default and have all the functionality we need built in.
 Import ariakit.
 - Remove "relative" from parent div
-- Provider: Add ariakit Ariakit.SelectProvider between with value={currentAccount?.id}
+- Provider: Add ariakit Ariakit.SelectProvider between with value={account?.id}
 - Label: Replace label div with Ariakit.SelectLabel
 - Select: Replace open button with Ariakit.Select and remove setExpanded
 - SelectArrow: We can't use expanded state anymore, replace chevron icon inside with Ariakit.SelectArrow, add class "group" to the Ariakit.Select and use group-expanded for the icon rotate rather than the useState